 From the Edit menu, choose Auto Analysis Settings.
-The Edit Properties for Auto Analysis settings dialog will be displayed.
+The Auto Analysis Settings dialog will be displayed.

 The first three options are straightforward.
 We recommend that you enable AutoDebris and AutoAggregates, as these components are robust and automatic in the way they handle debris and aggregation in histograms.
-The Apoptosis option is usually left disabled for Auto Analysis unless you have a series of histograms in which you want to model apoptosis as a Gaussian distribution below the first cycle's G1 peak.
+The Apoptosis option should be disabled for Auto Analysis unless you have a series of histograms in which you want to model apoptosis as a Gaussian distribution below the first cycle's G1 peak.